-The increase in the Company's adjusted debt-to-total capitalization ratio at June 30, 2012, as compared to the same period in 2011, was mainly due to pension-related net actuarial losses included in Accumulated other comprehensive loss, an increased debt level as well as a weaker Canadian-to-US dollar foreign exchange rate in effect at the balance sheet date.
-This increased debt level as at June 30, 2012 was almost entirely offset by the higher operating income earned for the twelve months ended June 30, 2012, resulting in a slightly increased adjusted debt-to-adjusted EBITDA multiple, as compared to the same period in 2011.
+The increase in the Company's adjusted debt-to-total capitalization ratio at March 31, 2013, as compared to 2012, was mainly due to an increased debt level, reflecting the implementation of the accounts receivable securitization program and the higher use of commercial paper.
+This increased debt level as at March 31, 2013, partly offset by a higher operating income earned for the twelve months ended March 31, 2013, resulted in an increase in the Company's adjusted debt-to-adjusted EBITDA multiple, as compared to the same period in 2012.